IntersectMBO/cardano-node/doc/shelley-genesis.md

 Finally we need to submit the signed transaction
 ```
 $ cardano-cli shelley transaction submit
-Usage: cardano-cli shelley transaction submit --tx-file FILEPATH
+Usage: cardano-cli shelley transaction submit --tx-file FILE
                                               (--mainnet | --testnet-magic INT)
   Submit a transaction to the local node whose Unix domain socket is obtained
   from the CARDANO_NODE_SOCKET_PATH enviromnent variable.

 Available options:
-  --tx-file FILEPATH       Filepath of the transaction you intend to submit.
+  --tx-file FILE       Filepath of the transaction you intend to submit.
   --mainnet                Use the mainnet magic id.
   --testnet-magic INT      Specify a testnet magic id.
 ```